donkirkby/live-py-plugin/CONTRIBUTING.md

 10. Configure a Python SDK in the new project.
 It's in the File menu under Project Structure.

 ### Publish a new release for the PyCharm plugin
-1. Check that all of the Python unit tests pass, by running tox.
+1. Check that all the Python unit tests pass, by running tox.
 2. Update the version number and change notes in `about.py` and `pycharm/resources/META-INF/plugin.xml`
 3. Right-click the plugin module in the Project view and select Prepare Plugin